-Have a 2.0 cumulative grade point average on all college work.
+- Have a 2.0 cumulative grade point average on all college work.

+- AND

-Have no more than one developmental course requirement.
+- Have no developmental course requirements.

 (See definition of "Developmental Courses.)

 Note: Students who do not meet one or more of these criteria MAY be admissible through an alternate path.
 Submit application materials, then contact an admissions counselor to discuss other possible options.